kdchen2/ECE445-Auto-Adjusting-Lamp-zl114-kdchen2-jihyun4/notebooks/zl114/Week9-10.md

 ### 1. Objectives
 * Assemble the Final Round PCB (Round 3).
 * Verify power rails and signal integrity on the new board.
-* Validate sensor hardware integration (I2C and Analog lines).
+* Validate sensor hardware integration (I2C and Analog lines)
 * Prepare hardware for the Mock Demo.

 ### 2. Work Record